 One of the biggest difficulties with planning an outdoor event in advance is you're never sure what the weather forecast holds in store.
-Of course, you can check the library's copy of the Farmer's Almanac for a general idea, but odds are your experience with the weather involves a lot of prayer and a series of heavy sighs.
+Odds are your experience with the weather involves a series of heavy sighs.

 Bad weather is always a possibility when it comes to planning an outdoor event.
 It's best to prepare for the worst just as you've already prepared for the best.
 Here are some simple ways you can save your corporate event from stormy weather.